By adding to My Courses you can compare courses and create a personalised prospectus.

 On campus study

-Full-time students attend a block week on campus at the course start in January, plus 9 days across 9 months (Feb-June, Sept-Nov, Jan), usually the last Friday in the month.
+Full-time students attend a block week on campus at the course start in January, plus 9 days across 9 months (Feb-June, Sept-Nov, and Jan), usually the last Friday in the month.

 Part-time students attend the first 3 days of the block week at the course start in January, plus 15 days across 26 months.